ybgskr12/Reforestation/README.md

-## What did the big flower say to the littler flower?
-Hi, bud!
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!